-- To vote in person: - If you hold shares in your name as the stockholder of record, you may vote those shares in person at the Annual Meeting by giving us a signed proxy card or ballot before voting is closed.
-If you want to do that, please bring proof of identification with you to the Annual Meeting.
-Even if you plan to attend the Annual Meeting, we recommend that you submit a proxy card for your shares in advance as described above, so your vote will be counted even if you later decide not to attend. - If you hold shares in street name through a broker, bank or other nominee, you may vote those shares in person at the Annual Meeting only if you obtain and bring with you a signed proxy from your nominee giving you the right to vote the shares.
-To do this, you should contact your nominee. - To vote on the Internet, go to the website indicated on the Notice to complete an electronic proxy card.
-You will be asked to provide MEI Pharma's number and a control number from the enclosed proxy card.
-Your vote must be received by 1:00 a.m.
-(Eastern Time) on December 5, 2019 to be counted. - To vote over the telephone, dial the toll-free number on your proxy card or voting instruction form using a touch-tone phone and follow the recorded instructions.
+- To vote on the Internet, go to the website indicated on the Notice to complete an electronic proxy card.
+You will be asked to provide MEI Pharma's number and a control number from the enclosed proxy card. - To vote over the telephone, dial the toll-free number on your proxy card or voting instruction form using a touch-tone phone and follow the recorded instructions.
 You will be asked to provide MEI Pharma's number and control number from the enclosed proxy card.
 Your vote must be received by 1:00 a.m.
-(Eastern Time) on December 5, 2019 to be counted. - To vote using the proxy card, simply mark, sign and date your proxy card and return it promptly in the postage-paid envelope provided.
+(Pacific Time) on December 16, 2021 to be counted. - To vote using the proxy card, simply mark, sign and date your proxy card and return it promptly in the postage-paid envelope provided.
 If we receive your signed proxy card before the Annual Meeting, we will vote your shares as you direct.